Social Security and Teachers (Startling Facts About Your Future)

 Learn as much as you can about state and federal laws that affect your retirement.
 Certain factors may be out of your hands, but you can plan around them.
 Make the adjustments you need to protect your future.

-Is Social Security part of your retirement plan?
 Have you signed up for a retirement information meeting yet to see what’s going on with your teacher’s pension?
 Even if retirement is years off, I encourage you to start asking questions now.
 It’s never too early to start preparing.

 If you enjoyed this article, please share it with a friend!